kirillkan/JavaSeleniumCucumber_Magento/README.md

 2. Clone, i.e, download your copy of the repository to your local machine using

 3. Use IntelliJ IDEA to run your desired tests.
-Alternatively, you can use the terminal to run the tests, for example `mvn clean test` to run all the tests using the chrome browser in headful mode.
+You can use `CRunner.java` to run tests with tags by specifying tags in `tags = "@wip"` and `FailedTestRunner.java` to rerun failed tests!
+Alternatively, you can use the terminal to run the tests, for example `mvn clean test` to run all tests.
 4. To see the report, go to the `target/cucumer` folder in the project root and then open any `.html` file.

 ## Languages and Frameworks